-The Cloud Storage Class column associated with the array is also displayed in this view.
-Non-cloud disks have a storage class of NONE.
+The Cloud Storage Options column associated with the array is also displayed in this view.
 OPC Cloud disks have a storage class of Standard (immediately available for download from the cloud) or Archive (requires a maximum four hours to download from the cloud).
 OCI cloud disks only support STANDARD storage.
-The following figure displays the configured values of an Amazon S3 disk in the Disks tab:
+The following figure displays the configured values of an Amazon S3 disk in the Cloud Disks > Properties page: